alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 export ALICLOUD_REGION="your-region-id"

 # Configure variables for the Terraform scripts
-export TF_VAR_ecs_root_password="your-root-password"
+export TF_VAR_ecs_root_password="YourR00tP@ssword"

 # Create the resources in the cloud
 terraform apply
 ```
-The last command should ask you to confirm by entering "yes" and should end with similar logs:
+The last command should ask you to confirm by entering "yes" and should print logs that end like this:
 ```
 Apply complete!
 Resources: 9 added, 0 changed, 0 destroyed.